kweinmeister/vllm-gke-terraform/README.md

 terraform apply
 ```
 > This creates:
 > - A GKE cluster with spot/on-demand node pools
 > - A PVC for model caching
 > - A Kubernetes Job to download your model
 > - A vLLM deployment (initially scaled to 0 replicas)
-> - A public HTTP endpoint via GCE Ingress
+> - An internal Kubernetes service (no public IP)

 ### 5a.
 Configure `kubectl`